-However, with the advent of the Splento business-model (tech platform with procurement process automation, supplier time utilization, and division of labor) any business in the world, large or small, can now get professional quality photos and videos anywhere in the world on-demand at affordable rates and get their edited photos and videos delivered the same day.
+However, with the advent of the Splento business-model (tech platform with procurement process automation, supplier time utilization, and division of labor) any business, large or small, can now get professional quality photos and videos anywhere in the world on-demand at affordable rates and get their edited photos and videos delivered the same day.

 It drives us crazy to see so many amazing businesses use sub-par visual content – and often none at all – to promote their products and services, so we have set out to change this!